Malta is a small archipelago in the Mediterranean, sitting in a sweet spot between Sicily and North Africa.

 Beat Places To Visit in Malta For a Boogie!

-If you are up to enjoy the nightlife of Malta, you should head to Paceville St. Julians.
+If you are up to enjoying the nightlife of Malta, you should head to Paceville, St. Julians.
 This part of Malta is highly touristy, mind.
 Their clubs and bars open until late most are free catering to all music tastes.
 Island favourites are:

 - Havana – RnB, Hip Hop, Afro Beats

 Other Places to Visit for a Night Out